 The inflation circle

-A good example of how the Bank of England creates the inflation circle, also referred to as the viscous circle of inflation, is in house price inflation.
+A good example of how the Bank of England creates the inflation circle, also referred to as the vicious circle of inflation, is in house price inflation.
 Because most of the money used to bid up house prices is borrowed into existence and not earned, and does not create future real growth or increased economic activity, this new money is inflationary.
 The chart below shows that most houses are purchased with a mortgage, and most transactions involve recycling existing housing stock rather than buying new housing.

 Yearly Mortgage Loan Approvals vs Land Registry Data and New Dwellings, 1995 to 2020.
-Data from the Building Society Association, Land Registry and the Office for National Statistic
+Data from the

 The house builder